GitHub Authentication

 Note

-After you disable the default GitHub provider with the setting above, the Sign in with GitHub button might still appear on your login page even though the authentication flow is disabled.
+After you disable the default GitHub provider, the Sign in with GitHub button might still appear on your login page even though the authentication flow is disabled.

 Step 1: Configure the OAuth application in GitHub